-Beyond the Alps (On the train from Rome to Paris.
+(On the train from Rome to Paris.
 1950, the year Pius XII defined the dogma of Mary’s bodily assumption.)

 Reading how even the Swiss had thrown the sponge in once again and Everest was still unscaled, I watched our Paris pullman lunge mooning across the fallow Alpine snow.
 O bella Roma!
 I saw our stewards go forward on tiptoe banging on their gongs.
 Life changed to landscape.
 Much against my will I left the City of God where it belongs.
 There the skirt-mad Mussolini unfurled the eagle of Caesar.
 He was one of us only, pure prose.
 I envy the conspicuous waste of our grandparents on their grand tours— long-haired Victorian sages accepted the universe, while breezing on their trust funds through the world.

 When the Vatican made Mary’s Assumption dogma, the crowds at San Pietro screamed Papa.
 The Holy Father dropped his shaving glass, and listened.
 His electric razor purred, his pet canary chirped on his left hand.
 The lights of science couldn’t hold a candle to Mary risen—at one miraculous stroke, angel-winged, gorgeous as a jungle bird!
 But who believed this?
 Who could understand?
 Pilgrims still kissed Saint Peter’s brazen sandal.
 The Duce’s lynched, bare, booted skull still spoke.
 God herded his people to the coup de grace— the costumed Switzers sloped their pikes to push, O Pius, through the monstrous human crush…